Course Reserves (for faculty)

 - Personal items can be dropped off at the Service Desk or sent to the Library via intercampus mail.
 Please include all relevant reserve information with mailed items-your name, and the course name and number.

 - Items not currently owned by the Library, or that you do not own a copy of to be placed on personal reserve, will be considered for purchase.
-Use the online form to suggest a purchase.
+Use the title suggestion form to suggest a purchase.
 Purchase decisions are based on Library Collection Development policies; it may not be possible to approve all requests.
 Please note that the Library does not collect college textbooks and they are considered for purchase only in exceptional circumstances.

 - The normal checkout period for reserves is 5 hours, in-library use only.